climatepolicyradar/policies-mentioned-in-policies/README.md

 Make sure the neo4j container is running using the instructions above and then, when it's running, navigate to `http://localhost:7474/browser/`.
 Use the username `neo4j` and password `password` to log in.
 You should then be able to run cypher queries against the database.

 If you just want an overview of a load of random relationships, run `MATCH p=()-->() WITH p, rand() AS r ORDER BY r RETURN p LIMIT 1000`.

+## Findings

+It's very easy to find matches, but I think a lot of them are false positives!
+Snippets of text like "Climate Policy Act" appear all over the place but aren't necessarily referring to a specific policy paper.

+I expected that the biggest hurdle would be coming up with a way of smartly, fuzzily matching the policy names to increase recall, but it seems like the opposite is true!